 Pollock Fishing Clare

 During fishing trips with Fishing Adventures, we often catch a mixture of pollock and mackerel.
 From our base in Kilbaha on Loop Head the environment is ideal for large pollock, with currents from the estuary and plenty of food.
 Pollock often grow to over 5kg.
-They can be caught all along the coast line of Clare and live deep among the rocks.
-Like mackerel, pollock tend to follow sprat and other small fish, so brightly coloured feathers and spinners often do a good job of attracting pollock.
+They can be caught all along the coast line of Clare and live deep among the reefs.
+Mackerel, and pollock tend to follow sprat and other small fish, so brightly coloured feathers and spinners often do a good job of attracting pollock.

 Shark Fishing in Clare